AntaresLab/Mood-lamp/README.md

 I will be glad, if you modify, impove or port my projects to other platforms, standards, compilers, boards, etc. Please notify me if you do this, and I will mention here about that.
 ***
-All souce code files, except for stm8s.h, here are Copyright (c) 2018 AntaresLab aka Sergey Starovoitov serega.starovoitov@mail.ru.
+All souce code files here, except for stm8s.h, are Copyright (c) 2018 AntaresLab aka Sergey Starovoitov serega.starovoitov@mail.ru.

-stm8s.h file is Copyright (c) 2014 STMicroelectronics
+stm8s.h file is Copyright (c) 2014 STMicroelectronics.

 Provided under the GNU GPL v3.